 Where we process personal data for site security purposes, we retain it for 3 years.

-Longer retention periods may apply, such as where ongoing access to records continues to be important to our defence of legal claims or where we are required by law to retain information for specific periods.
+Longer retention periods may apply, such as where ongoing access to records continues to be important to our defence of legal claims or where we are required by law or regulation to retain information for specific periods.

 Strictly Necessary Cookies